ThreeD-Tracker-FAB/3DTrackerFAB-script/python/README.rst

 The main library.

-+ functions read 2D and 3D image data recorded with 3DTracker-FAB
++ functions to read 2D and 3D image data recorded with 3DTracker-FAB
 + functions to convert 2D to 3D positions and vise versa.

 example*.py